damien-mattei/Scheme-PLUS-for-Racket/README.md

  </pre>
 allow overloading of both
 functions and operators.
-Those macros call procedures written recursively because all predicate must be test to find the matching procedure as Scheme is not a typed language.<br>
+Those macros call procedures written recursively or imperatively with hash tables  depending of scheme implementation  because all predicate must be test to find the matching procedure as Scheme is not a typed language.<br>
 <br>
 <br>